habi/EAWAG-manuscript/manuscript.md

 ## Acknowledgments {.page_break_before}

-We thank the Manubot project [@doi:10.1371/journal.pcbi.1007128] for helping us write this manuscript collaboratively.
+We thank the `manubot` project [@doi:10.1371/journal.pcbi.1007128] for helping us write this manuscript collaboratively.

 [TODO]: # (Do we need to include more persons here, according to: https://www.rms.org.uk/community/networks-affiliates/bioimaginguk-network/imaging-facility-publication-guidelines.html)

+## Supplementary Materials {.page_break_before}

+- `Details.xls`, a table with all the relevant details of all the scans.

 ## References {.page_break_before}